efeelize/eng/kaiyan/shopping/buying_alcohol.md

 > In Maryland, for example, the last dry town, Damascus /də'mæskəs/ [大马士革], became wet in 2012, and Kansas /ˈkænzəz/[n.堪萨斯州] has seen more than a dozen counties go wet in the past decade.
 Advocates in Arkansas /ˈɑ:kənsɔ:/ /ˈɑrkənˌsɔ/ [阿肯色州] hope their state will join that list.

 # II.grammer
-# 1.booze [n & v. ] / boozy [adj.喝醉的]
+# 1.booze [n & v. ] / boozy [adj.喝醉的] / tanked [adj. 喝醉的]
-> 1)booze:it just means alcohol.Yeah, and actually it can be a verb too.
+> 1)booze:it just means alcohol.we don't really say alcohol,cause alcohol is like the chemical name.Yeah, and actually it can be a verb too.
 If you're going to go get drunk, if you're going to go drink a lot, you could say:" Oh, you know, we're going to go boozing.
 Yeah so booze, either way just means alcohol, very colloquial /kə'lokwɪəl/ [adj.口语] , very spoken term here for the word alcohol.
 Cause actually Connor, if you think about it, if you're going to go to the store with your friends, you're probably not going to say:"Hey, let's go buy some alcohol."
 It's the most kind of formal, right?Yeah alcohol is actually too formal, so we just say booze or we just say wine or beer or liquor.

-> 2)boozy:we even can change it to an adjective when we say boozy, b-o-o-z-y, that means I was kind of drunk, I was a bit boozy last night.
+> 2)boozy、:we even can change it to an adjective when we say boozy, b-o-o-z-y, that means I was kind of drunk, I was a bit boozy last night.

 # 2.stock up on sth [phr.囤货] / in stock
 > 1）stock up:Yeah, this is used all the time.
 When you buy things for the future, like especially food or drinks.Right, you buy a lot because you need to be prepared.